equivalent/docker_rails_aws_elasticbeanstalk_demmo_app/aws_elastic_beanstalk/README.md

 ### Usage

-In all examples I expect that you've `cd` the folder where is this README.md file
+In all examples I expect that you've `cd` to the folder where  this README.md file is located.

 ```sh
 cd docker_rails_aws_elasticbeanstalk_demmo_app/aws_elastic_beanstalk/